iterative/dvc.org/content/docs/user-guide/experiment-management/dvc-experiments.md

 _New in DVC 2.0_

-`dvc exp` commands let you automatically track a variation to an established [data pipeline](/doc/command-reference/dag).
+`dvc exp` commands let you automatically track a variation to an established [data pipeline](/doc/command-reference/dag) baseline.
 You can create multiple isolated experiments this way, as well as review, compare, and restore them later, or roll back to the baseline.
 The basic workflow goes like this:

 - Modify stage <abbr>parameters</abbr> or other dependencies (e.g. input data, source code) of committed stages.